 Repeated parliamentary approval is not required for its continuation.

-A resolution approving the proclamation of financial emergency can be passed.
+A resolution approving the proclamation of the emergency can be passed.

 Effects of Financial Emergency